 RP: That the poem I write which makes my system zing, is picked up by some stranger and we share a moment of impromptu, temporally-disjoint intimacy, filled with bursts of existential synthesis.

 OP: Where do you see your journey with the written word going

 RP.
 This whole publishing submission process has spurred me to look into journals that I may never have found organically.
 I'm reading such outstanding pieces.
 It's just pumped up my desire to write and read more.
 This expanding poetry universe is such a gift.
 I hope to keep being inspired to step up, step out.

 Ren Pike is originally from Newfoundland.
 Through sheer luck, she was born into family who understood the exceptional value of a library card.
 She has completed physics, computer science and education degrees, as well as a poetry course or two.
 She's worked at a variety of jobs, in a bazillion different places.
 Remote and urban.
 Foreign and domestic.
 Right now, she's helping community-minded non-profits wring meaning from data in Calgary, Canada.
 She writes, whenever possible.
 Her work has been published in ANTILANG and GYROSCOPE REVIEW.
 She can be found on Twitter @sputta

-Be sure to check out Ren’s poetry in Issue Three of Orson’s Review, which will be published on September 24th, 2019.
+Be sure to check out Ren’s poetry in Issue Three of Orson’s Review.